CollaboRateMgmt/CollaboRate/README.md

 Let's have a closer look at each solution.

 1. **Share work among many.** The process is the best because it exploits the principle 'many hands make light work'.
 The crowd themselves break down the project work, such that you can use the most number of crowd members.
 A [project governing body](https://github.com/sohrabsaran/CollaboRate/wiki/Project-Governing-Body) is also defined.
 It consists of one or more SPOCs ((Single Point of Contact) s).
 This arrangement solves the resulting issue 'too many cooks spoil the broth'.
 Yet, efforts needed from the project governing body are very small.
 The crowd does the most work possible, including [work breakdown review](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).
-The governing body does activities needing low effort but high coordination/knowledge/trust.
+The governing body does activities that need low effort but high coordination/knowledge/trust.
 The governing body forms the core part of the organization or 'crowdsourcing vendor'.

+   The governing body manages tasks via any conventional bug tracking system.
+There are several available: Trac, Redmine, Bugzilla and so on.
+As you may know, you can use such systems to manage tasks as well.

+   Crowd members email the crowd interaction SPOC asking for work.
+The text of the task to be broken down is then emailed to the crowd member, keeping in loop the crowd member who is to act as the reviewer.
+After review, the assigned crowd member will mail the breakdown of the task, to the crowd interaction SPOC.
+The crowd interaction SPOC will update the task tracking system on behalf of the crowd member.

 2. **Fair financials.** It defines a general-purpose and accurate measure of the smallest possible mental effort.
 We call this the microtask.
 Work measurement is very important for fairness and trust among all.